|

 Department Headquarters no longer had to share its facilities with other state agencies.

-Operation S.PA.R.E.
-(State Police Aerial Reconnaissance and Enforcement) was initiated on
+Operation S.P.A.R.E.
+(State Police Aerial Reconnaissance and Enforcement) was

-October 20, 1978 as Troopers clocked motorists With a stopwatch from a State Police
+October 20, 1978, as Troopers clocked motorists with a stopwatch from

 helicopter.

-System from the Pennsylvania National Guard, were put into service in March 1979.
-Based at
+from the Pennsylvania National Guard, were put into service in March 1979.

-Harrisburg and Latrobe, the helicopters were to be used for disaster rescues and emergency
+and Latrobe, the helicopters were to be used for disaster rescues

-medical transportation.
-Impetus for acquisition of the units was provided, in large part,
+transportation.
+Impetus for acquisition of the units was provided, in large part, by the loss

 The Department marked its 75th Anniversary with a sellout celebration at the Hershey